www.cryer.co.uk

 Using the anti-virus package it should be possible to identify the virus contained in the file.
 It is normally possible to recover the original file, and the anti-virus package which generated/rename (and moved) the .vir file should be used to recover the original file - this may be desirable if you have good cause to think that the anti virus product is wrong in having detected a virus in the file.
 Be aware though, that .vir files should be considered as potentially very dangerous and treated as such.

 Can you add to this?
-Do you know of any applications not already listed which will work with .vir files, view, or open .vir files?
-Are you able to contribute any additional reference or file format information about .vir files, or have you spotted any errors or omissions?
-If so then please let us know by emailing us at feedback@cryer.co.uk.
-Thank you.
+Do you know of any applications not already listed which will work with .vir files, view .vir files or open .vir files?
+Are you able to contribute any additional reference information or file format information about .vir files or have you spotted any errors or omissions?
+If so please let us know by emailing us at feedback@cryer.co.uk - Thank you.